vitejs/vite/docs/guide/env-and-mode.md

 During production, these env variables are **statically replaced**.
 It is therefore necessary to always reference them using the full static string.
 For example, dynamic key access like `import.meta.env[key]` will not work.

 It will also replace these strings appearing in JavaScript strings and Vue templates.
 This should be a rare case, but it can be unintended.
-You may see errors like `Missing Semicolon` or `Unexpected token` in this case, for example when `"process.env.`<wbr>`NODE_ENV"` is transformed to `""development": "`.
+You may see errors like `Missing Semicolon` or `Unexpected token` in this case, for example when `"process.env.NODE_ENV"` is transformed to `""development": "`.
 There are ways to work around this behavior:

 - For JavaScript strings, you can break the string up with a Unicode zero-width space, e.g. `'import.meta\u200b.env.MODE'`.